img0j0/tradewise-ai/replit.md

 ## Overview

 This is a Python Flask-based web application that provides AI-powered stock trading insights and portfolio management.
-The platform combines real-time market data analysis with machine learning predictions to help users make informed trading decisions.
-It features a responsive web interface with dark/light theme support, real-time data updates, and comprehensive portfolio tracking capabilities.
+The platform creates an experience where users feel like they have a personal AI assistant working alongside them to build their investment portfolio.
+It features a professional dark theme with vibrant colors, real-time data updates, and comprehensive portfolio tracking that makes even average investors feel like pros.

 ## User Preferences